AnilUzunogluu/TileVania/README.md

 # TileVania
- A basic platformer game to practice tilemapping system in Unity
+ A basic platformer game to practice tilemapping system, basic singleton pattern, and various other features in Unity